illinois-cs241/illinois-cs241.github.io/_docs/shell.md

 ### Flush Before Forking

-Ensure that you `fflush` all input and output file handles before forking.
+Ensure that you `fflush` output file handles before forking.
 See [section 2.5.1 of the Open Group Base Specifications](https://pubs.opengroup.org/onlinepubs/9699919799/functions/V2_chap02.html#tag_15_05) for more information on why this is necessary.

 ## Overview and To-Dos